michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0146.md

 ### Definition
 - adj: that is on a string
 ### Family
-strung: overstrung, strunger, unstrung+;string: stringed, stringer, stringing, strings, strung, substring, superstring, unstring;stringer: stringers;superstring: superstrings;unstring: unstringed, unstringing, unstrings
+- strung: overstrung, strunger, unstrung+
+- string: stringed, stringer, stringing, strings, strung, substring, superstring, unstring
+- stringer: stringers
+- superstring: superstrings
+- unstring: unstringed, unstringing, unstrings
 ### Examples
 - We passed a French family on a walk, strung along the trail like beads on a chain.
 - “Everyone to the polls!” proclaimed psychedelic billboards strung over Tashkent’s broad boulevards, but not everyone heeded the call.